jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Click **Agenda Management** to set the corresponding permissions; the steps are shown in the figure:

 You can set permissions for other users to deal with your emails: Read-only, agent and representative.
-The default permissions are “Read-only."
+The default permissions are "Read-only."

 Read-only: Can only view the shared emails with no available operations.